JamesYang007/FastAD/README.md

 cd build/release && ctest
 ```

-To run benchmarks, change directory to `build/release/benchmark` and run any one of the executables
+To run benchmarks, change directory to `build/release/benchmark` and run any one of the executables.
 The following is an example command:

 ```shell